 Within the PBS department, Faculty research concentrates on four areas: 1) Cognition, Perception, and Cognitive Neuroscience, 2) Developmental and Evolutionary Psychology, 3) Neuroscience and Behavior, and 4) Social Psychology.
 Once a student is granted full major status in our department, they may select upper division courses in any combination of these areas.

-Common career options many of our PBS BS students pursue range from (but are not limited to) sales and marketing, law enforcement, human resources, and education, human service, professional research and medical field occupations.
+Common career options many of our students pursue range from (but are not limited to) sales and marketing, law enforcement, human resources, education, human services, professional research and medical field occupations.
 The department of PBS provides a broad foundation at the bachelor’s degree level.
-Therefore, both our students are well prepared for a variety of graduate programs.
+Therefore, our students are well prepared for a variety of graduate programs.

-Opportunities to work in PBS Faculty Research Labs are available to students interested in becoming a Research Assistant.
-Students with high achieving academic performance will be invited to join the departments Honors Program in to write a senior thesis.
+Opportunities to work in PBS Faculty Research Labs are available to students interested in becoming a Research Assistant as well.
+Additionally, students with high achieving academic performance will be invited to join PBS’ Honors Program to write a senior thesis.

 The PBS Faculty and Staff encourage bright new students in our program to learn, collaborate, and grow into future leaders of psychological study and influence.
 Become the next ground-breaking Gaucho… Welcome to UCSB!

-Many prospective and new students contact the Department of Psychological & Brain Sciences (PBS) with questions regarding “admissions” into PBS majors.
+Many prospective and new students contact the Department of PBS with questions regarding “admissions” into our majors.
 PBS does not “admit” students into the major, rather we “accept” students that qualify with UC classes meeting our required GPA.
-For more information on pre-major requirements, please review the webpage of the major.
+For more information on pre-major requirements, please review the webpage of the major

 UCSB Admissions Links